sohit-punia/sohit-punia/README.md

 * 🌱 I'm in my 5th semester of B.Tech (Electrical & Computer Engineering) at Kurukshetra University.
 * 💻 Focus: MERN stack, backend & APIs, and building clean, usable web apps.
 * 🧠 Passionate about DSA — I'm doing **#100DaysOfCode** (one problem a day) to level up.
 Every DSA post includes `#codewithsohit` and `#sohitsolvedsa`.
-* 🌳 For tree problems I add a tree emoji at the start of my post: `🌳`.

 ---